Automorphisms of Curves and Weierstrass semigroups for Harbater-Katz-Gabber covers: Enumerating jumps

-Finally the last assertion about $m_r$, comes directly from proposition \ref{gap-comp}. \end{proof} In this point, we would like to discuss the case where $|G_1(P)|$ is a generator of the semigroup.
+At this point, we would like to discuss the case where $|G_1(P)|$ is a generator of the semigroup.
 It turns out that this happens if and only if $1$ is \textit{not} a ramification jump, i.e. $G_1(P)=G_2(P)$.
-We have seen that the generators of the semigroup $H(P)$ are of two types: \begin{enumerate} \item they are induced by jumps of the representation filtration \item $|G_1(P)|$. \end{enumerate} \begin{proposition} The number $|G_1(P)|$ is a generator of the Weierstrass semigroup at $P$ if and only if $G_1(P)=G_2(P)$. \end{proposition} \begin{proof} If $G_1(P) > G_2(P)$, $F^{G_2(P)}$ is rational, $|G_2(P)|$ equals to the first pole number from corollary \ref{case1jumps} and since $|G_2(P)|$ divides $|G_1(P)|$, $|G_1(P)|$ cannot be a generator.
+We have seen that the {minimal} generators of the semigroup $H(P)$ are of two types: \begin{enumerate} \item they are induced by jumps of the representation filtration \item $|G_1(P)|$. \end{enumerate} {We will need the following} \begin{lemma} Assume that $S$ is a numerical semigroup and $E$ is the semigroup such that $E=p^\ell S+N{\mathbb{Z}_+}$, for some $\ell\in \mathbb{N}$, where $(N,p)=1$.
+Suppose further that the semigroups $S$, $E$ have the same cardinality of minimal generators.
+Then $N$ is a generator of the semigroup $S$. \end{lemma} \begin{proof} This is \cite[proposition A.0.15]{fractionsemi} in the PhD thesis of H. Smith.
+Notice that there the result is proved only for $p^\ell=p$, but the same proof can be used for the more general case of higher values of $\ell$. \end{proof} \begin{proposition} The number $|G_1(P)|$ is a {minimal} generator of the Weierstrass semigroup at $P$ if and only if $G_1(P)=G_2(P)$. \end{proposition} \begin{proof} If $G_1(P) > G_2(P)$, $F^{G_2(P)}$ is rational, $|G_2(P)|$ equals the first pole number from corollary \ref{case1jumps} and since $|G_2(P)|$ divides $|G_1(P)|$, $|G_1(P)|$ cannot be a minimal generator.